BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 * [readyremit-openapi-v1-20220315.yaml]().
 This file serves as the source for the [API Reference](https://developer.readyremit.com/reference) on this portal.
 You can also import this file into your own [SwaggerHub](https://app.swaggerhub.com) account.

 * [readyremit-postman-v1-20220315.json]().
-You can import this collection file into your Postman account.
+You can import this collection file into your [Postman](https://www.postman.com) account.

+These files will change frequently, especially during the early-adoption phase.

 # Primary workflow